Theo de Lange

 De Lange became in 2000, together with Rudy den Outer and Leo Determan, the last Dutch Champions during the Olympic Soling era.
 Theo is since 2018 also one of the elected International Soling Association committee members.

 Personal life

-De Lange lives and works near Capelle aan den IJssel, earned a degree in law at the Erasmus University Rotterdam, is married and has two daughters.
+De Lange lives and works near Capelle aan den IJssel, earned a degree in law at the Erasmus University Rotterdam, was married and has two daughters.